liuguangqiang/TwoSidedLayout/README.md

 TurnLayout
 ===========

-TurnLayout is a view that able to show the back side.
+TurnLayout is a view that can turn to show the back side.

 ## License